-The good news is that the remote location and limited services also mean that this park is far less crowded than some of the other popular California national parks even though it is significantly closer to Bay Area.
+The good news is that the remote location and limited services also mean that this park is far less crowded than some of the other popular California national parks, despite its proximity to the San Francisco Bay Area.
 Though my family visited during the busy Spring Break period, we encountered few people on the trails which really enhanced our outdoor experience.

 Note: portions of the cave are closed during bat breeding season so that the bats are not disturbed.
 Check the park website for up to date information before going.

-Balconies Cave inside Pinnacles National Park
+Pinnacles National Park Hike- Balconies Cave

 Pinnacles National Park: Know Before You Go